 I love this coming-of-age show.
 While I feel very distant from where a lot of the characters are developmentally, there’s still something really beautiful and sweet about the show.
 I appreciate the casualness with which the characters' sexuality is approached.
 For those who aren’t familiar, the show follows a group of young women skaters navigating the complexity of friendship, growing up, and the sexism in skate communities.

-: America’s Next Top Model, Buffy The Vampire Slayer, Glow, Hacks, Sense 8, The Lady and the Dale, The Real L Word, Vida, Veneno, What We Do In The Shadows, Will & Grace, Xena: Warrior Princess.
+Other Shows: America’s Next Top Model, Buffy The Vampire Slayer, Glow, Hacks, Sense 8, The Lady and the Dale, The Real L Word, Vida, Veneno, What We Do In The Shadows, Will & Grace, Xena: Warrior Princess.

 If you can only watch one: Vida